-We believe that the strongest theater education combines practical courses that emphasize learning-through-doing with theater studies courses in which students explore dramatic literature and performance within historical and cultural contexts.
+We believe that the strongest theater education combines studio courses that emphasize application with theater studies courses in which students explore dramatic literature and performance within historical and cultural contexts.
 We offer the major or minor in theater.

-We offer studio courses in which your artistic skills as an actor, director, designer or playwright will be challenged and strengthened, including:
+We offer a strong variety of studio courses in which your creative skills as an actor, director, designer or playwright will be challenged and strengthened, including:

 - Acting I: The Preparation